phoe/articles/2022-xx-xx-static-let/static-let.md

 ## Flushing - mechanisms

 Let's start with the flushing nitty-gritty, then.
-Let's make the initial assumption that multithreading is not a problem, and worry about synchronization later.
+Let's make the initial assumption that multithreading is not a problem and we are already sure that we want to flush the bindings.
+We will worry about synchronization and user interaction later.

 ```lisp
 (defun %flush (group)